 Another place you can start your search is our Books & E-Books Directory, which is browsable as an A-Z list of our major e-book packages, or you can limit the list to specific disciplines.

-To link to an e-book in Blackboard or on your syllabus, you will need a "permalink" — a URL that is not tied to a specific search session.
+To link to an e-book in Canvas or other site or email, you will need a "permalink" — a URL that is not tied to a specific search session.
 Click here for our guide to Finding and Creating Permalinks.

 There are many e-books in the public domain, too - check out the Internet Archive and Project Gutenberg for millions of texts.